Lifestyle in Chicago

 Shopping in Chicago

-As a city for haute couture, expats with a sense of fashion are sure to fall in love with Chicago.
-Head straight for the Magnificent Mile on Michigan Avenue where hundreds of store windows all vie for attention.
+As a city known for haute couture, new arrivals with a sense of fashion are sure to fall in love with Chicago.
+Head straight for Magnificent Mile on Michigan Avenue where hundreds of store windows all vie for attention.
 Oak Street is also a good bet for fashion and designer stores.

-Expats can head to the River North gallery district for antiques, while just about everything under the sun can be found at the Maxwell Street Market, which takes place on Sunday mornings.
+Those who love to browse will be able to find just about everything under the sun can be found at Maxwell Street Market, which takes place on Sunday mornings from March to December.

 Eating out in Chicago

 From fine dining to hot dog stands and fast-food outlets, Chicago offers a variety of dining options to suit every taste and budget.
-The trendy Lincoln Park, exotic China Town, Little Italy, and the Mexican neighbourhood of Pilsen are just some of the best areas to discover the city’s culinary delights.
+The trendy Lincoln Park, exotic Chinatown, Little Italy, and the Mexican neighbourhood of Pilsen are just a few of the best areas to discover the city’s culinary delights.

 Entertainment and nightlife in Chicago